Miamiohlibs/Argus/README.md

 ### Build errors:

-./components/HoldingEntry.tsx
-9:13 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any 16:3 Warning: 'onEntryAdded' is defined but never used. @typescript-eslint/no-unused-vars 18:54 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any 21:34 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any 65:33 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any 173:53 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any

-./components/RecordSearchForm.tsx
-17:9 Warning: 'router' is assigned a value but never used. @typescript-eslint/no-unused-vars 18:42 Error: Unexpected any.
-Specify a different type. @typescript-eslint/no-explicit-any 21:9 Error: 'mms_id' is never reassigned.
-Use 'const' instead. prefer-const 37:9 Warning: 'handleBarcodeSearch' is assigned a value but never used. @typescript-eslint/no-unused-vars 38:9 Error: 'barcode' is never reassigned.
-Use 'const' instead. prefer-const

 ### Bugs

 - handle what happens when there's only one item attached to a bib -- currently "Unknown" (no description); auto-add only item